-String Classification We considered the following classification problem.
+We considered the following classification problem.
 Two classes of strings are generated with equal probability by two different Markov models.
 Both classes of strings consist of letters from the same alphabet of a=20 letters, and strings from both classes are always of length n=20.
 Strings from the negative class are generated by a model where transitions from any letter to any other letter are equally likely.
 Strings from the positive class are generated by a model where transitions from one letter to itself (so the next letter is the same as the last) have probability 0.43, and all other transitions have probability 0.03.
 For both classes the starting letter of any string is equally likely to be any letter of the alphabet.
 The task then is to predict which class a given string belongs to.
-To map these strings into a feature space, we used the string kernel described above, computing a dot product product in a feature space consisting of all subsequences of length l.
-In the present application, the subsequences are weighted by an exponentially decaying factor $\lambda$ of their full length in the text, hence emphasizing those occurrences which are close to contiguous.
-A method of computing this kernel efficiently using a dynamic programming technique is described by Lodhi et al. (2002).
-For our problem we chose the parameters l=3 and $\lambda=\frac{1}{4}$ .
+To map these strings into a feature space, we used the string subsequence kernel employed by Lodhi et al. (2002) for text categorization.
+As described above, this kernel is an inner product in a feature space consisting of all subsequences of length l.
+A subsequence is any ordered sequence of l characters occurring in the text though not necessarily contiguously.
+In the present application, the subsequences are weighted by an exponentially decaying factor λ of their full length in the text, hence emphasizing those occurrences which are close to contiguous.
+A direct computation of this feature vector would involve a prohibitive amount string class